 Outcome.
 Host-determinants (PrPC/tissue/cells) to the dynamic of misfolding and aggregation process, vs. genericness of the dynamic behavior.
 Contribution of the dynamic of prion replication locally to the global dynamic in the brain, (a)synchronicity, local evolution.
-Important for the question of spreading.

-Task.1.2 Structural and biochemical characterization of subpopulation of PrPSc assemblies
+Task.1.2 Structural and biochemical characterization of the PrPSc subassemblies

 Task 1.1 aims at exploring the dynamic of PrPSc quaternary structure within a given strain or field-isolate in vivo and ex vivo.
 Through biochemical, biophysical and low-resolution structural biology at single molecule level, task 1.2 aims at exploring the structural underpinnings of this diversity and its strain dependency at the level of both the PrPSc polymers and the constitutive suPrP subunits.
 A particular emphasis will be put on the quantification of the structural heterogeneity.